gladkikhartem/dragonlock/README.md

 # Cloud Dragon Tools
 Set of useful high-performance APIs running on a single server.

-### Features
+## Features

 * Can run on cheap $5 VPS and pump put 100k req/second.
 * Strongly consistent operations persisted to disk.
 * Automatic backups to S3 (not implemeneted yet)
 * Small codebase written in pure Go - easy to adjust for your needs

 Current status: Not ready for production.
 Untested & barely benchmarked.

+## API List

 * Sequence API
     * Allows to generate monotonically increasing numbers